Nitesh-thapliyal/Nitesh-thapliyal/README.md

     "Intern at Linux World Informatics Pvt Ltd.", "Tranee at IIEC RISE",
   ],
+  Acheivement: [
+    "Top performer in Hactoberfest organised by Crio.do", "Contributed to the open-source community by creating MicroByte on AWS High Availability Architecture and Hadoop Cluster" ],
    Skills: [
     "Leadership", "Team Building", "Decision Making",
     "Problem Solving", "Time Management", "Rapid Learner"